 3D Animation in After Effects

-In this class, Corey reveals the Adobe After Effects tools and techniques he used to transform Karl’s ‘Mad Hatter’ photoshoot into a mesmerising digital animation.
+Watch as Corey reveals the Adobe After Effects tools and techniques he used to transform Karl’s ‘Mad Hatter’ photoshoot into a mesmerising digital animation.

 Though After Effects is not dedicated 3D software like Blender, it does feature tools that allow you to create the illusion of 3-dimensionality.